kevancress/MeasureIt_ARCH/README.md

 ##### Dimension Style (Color Swatch Icon)

- * Lets you select a style to be assigned to new dimension on creation.
+ * Selects a Style to be assigned to new dimensions on creation.

 ##### View Plane (Axis Icon)